-A thread is in the blocked state when it tries to access a protected section of code that is currently locked by some other thread.
-When the protected section is unlocked, the schedule picks the blocked thread and move it to Runnable state.
+A thread is in a blocked state when it tries to access a protected section of code that is currently locked by some other thread.
+When the protected section is unlocked, the schedule picks the blocked thread and moves it to the Runnable state.
 In thread dump analysis, this state needs to keep in mind.
-We need to analyse which threads were in the blocked state and what was the reason?
+We need to analyse which threads were in the blocked state and what was the reason.

 When a thread is in the waiting state, it means the thread is waiting for the response from another thread to fulfil some conditions.
-Once the condition fulfils then thread moves from Waiting to Runnable state.
-Similar to Blocked state, Waiting state also plays an important role during thread dump analysis.
-We analyse which threads were in the waiting state and what was the cause?
+Once the condition is fulfilled the thread moves from Waiting to Runnable state.
+Similar to the Blocked state, the Waiting state also plays an important role during thread dump analysis.
+We analyse which threads were in the waiting state and what was the cause.

 5. Timed Waiting:

-When a thread terminates then it frees the occupancy of CPU and no longer exists.
-A thread terminates when either the program has been executed completely or some unusual erroneous event, like segmentation fault or an unhandled exception occurred.
+When a thread terminates then it frees the occupancy of the CPU and no longer exists.
+A thread terminates when either the program has been executed completely or some unusual erroneous event, like a segmentation fault or an unhandled exception, occurred.

 There are two types of Thread.

-- Daemon Thread: Daemon thread is a low priority thread and runs in the background to perform tasks such as garbage collection etc. Daemon thread having a number of non-daemon threads and it dies when all the associated non-daemon thread completed their execution or died.
+- Daemon Thread: Daemon thread is a low-priority thread and runs in the background to perform tasks such as garbage collection etc. A daemon thread has a number of non-daemon threads and it dies when all the associated non-daemon thread completed their execution or died.

 - b.
 Non-Daemon Thread: It is a normal thread or also called “User Thread”.